 highway 49 junction. east on highway 25 for 3 miles to Woodrow Wilson Road

-right on Woodrow Wilson Road arriving at 4721 Woodrow Wilson rd And for a
+right on Woodrow Wilson Road arriving at 4721 Woodrow Wilson rd.
+Click here for a map and directions.
+Payment: Cash, Check.

 - The Orchard at Cross Plains - apples,